EnterpriseDB/terraform-provider-biganimal/docs/resources/region.md

 ### Required

 - `cloud_provider` (String) Cloud Provider.
 For example, "aws", "azure".
 - `region_id` (String) Region ID of the region.
-For example, "germanywestcentral" in the azure cloud provider, "eu-west-1" in the aws cloud provider.
+For example, "germanywestcentral" in the Azure cloud provider, "eu-west-1" in the AWS cloud provider.

 ### Optional